 Prior to working with the Trust, she lived in Hong for 10 years where she worked at the Asia Society Hong Kong Centre, running their corporate membership and President’s Circle major donor program from 1998 until 2003.
 Before she relocated to Hong Kong, she worked for the New York City Ballet, writing corporate grant proposals and managing major events.

 Born in New Rochelle, NY, she has a BA in History of Art from the University of Michigan.
-She is married to Andrew Case, General Counsel at Duet Group, and has 3 sons.
+She is married to Andrew Case and has 3 sons.